ImadDabbura/fastai-dl-for-coders/dl_notes.md

 -Accuracy is not a good metric to compare models when we have imbalanced dataset regardless of whether it is an ML or DL algorithm.

 ---

+## Notes from Leslie Smith interview with Jeremy Howard - Nov.
+18th, 2018

+-